 The credit crunch and Brexit

 Well, quite a lot.
 Latterly some of the shine has been taken off the expat boom.
-First came the credit crunch almost a decade ago, when property became a less certain bet and some found themselves in negative equity.
-And now, British expats are faced with the uncertainty caused by the Brexit vote, causing particularly serious wobbles in two of the biggest Brit communities in Europe: the 300,000 plus in Spain and around 200,000 in France.
+First came the credit crunch of 2007/08, when property became a less certain bet and some found themselves in negative equity.
+And now, British expats are faced with the uncertainty caused by Brexit, the United Kingdom’s exit from the European Union on 31 January 2020.
+Particular wobbles are being felt in two of the biggest Brit communities in Europe: the 300,000 plus in Spain and around 200,000 in France.

-Robert Hallums, founder of the online resource Experts for Expats says that he’s seen a steep rise in enquiries from expats who are concerned about their futures, particularly from people on a pension.
+Robert Hallums, founder of the online resource Experts for Expats noted a steep rise in enquiries from expats after the UK’s June 2016 EU vote to leave the European Union, with many concerned about their futures, particularly those on a pension.
 ‘Their money doesn’t go as far as it used to,’ he says.
 ‘There’s a lot of nervousness and there are plenty of people who would like to come back to the UK but they can’t afford property here anymore.’

 It can be difficult for people to discuss – possibly they don’t want to lose face.
 So the picture has to be pieced together.

-People often bought with their eyes closed in the past, Robert Hallums reckons.
+People often bought property with their eyes closed in the past, says Robert Hallums.
 ‘They didn’t have a safety net in the UK in the form of a property, and weren’t always financially self-sufficient,’ he says.
 ‘Plus, they were sold a wonderful lifestyle by television programmes.’

 And sure, those lifestyles do exist.
 In some parts of France you can swim and ski in the same day, then return to your pretty stone hilltop house for a glass of rosé.
-But no one really wants a permanent holiday, and long-term reality has been a big expat mood-changer.
+But no one really wants a permanent holiday, and Brexit has been a big expat mood-changer.

 ‘Before, the British all wanted a pile of stones in a field that they could turn into a gîte,’ says Karen Booth, 58, a writer who has lived in the Charentes Maritime area in France for 15 years.
 ‘Now I’ve noticed they fantasise less and prefer towns and villages, with access to amenities.’
 Those romantic piles of stones left many isolated, and can be hard to sell.